Towards Building Multilingual Language Model for Medicine

-MMedC refers to a multilingual medical corpus, that contains over 25.5B tokens, acquired mainly from four sources, \emph{i.e.}, filtering medical-related content from the general large-scale multilingual corpus, medical textbooks, medical websites and existing small-scale corpus.
+We first present the multilingual medical corpus~(\textbf{MMedC}), which refers to a multilingual medical corpus containing over 25.5B tokens, acquired mainly from four sources, \emph{i.e.}, filtering medical-related content from the general large-scale multilingual corpus, medical textbooks, medical websites and existing small-scale corpus.
 The main statistic results are plotted in Figure~\ref{fig:data_construction}.

 In detail, our analysis begins with the composition of the Multilingual Medical Corpus (MMedC), which incorporates six languages that collectively cover a significant portion of the global population.
 This diversity ensures our model's broad applicability across various linguistic contexts, as illustrated in Sub-figure~(a).
 Subsequently, Sub-figure~(b) presents a detailed breakdown of the token distribution across these languages.
 Notably, English constitutes the largest segment at 42\%, while Russian represents the smallest at just 7\%.
 However, it's important to highlight that even the smallest share, given the corpus's overall volume of 25.5 billion tokens, translates into a substantial amount of text—approximately 2 billion tokens.
 Lastly, Sub-figure~(c) delineates the contribution of four distinct sources to our dataset across different languages.
 Predominantly, medically-related content filtered from broader datasets forms the bulk of contributions for most languages, supplemented by data from medical textbooks, medical websites, and pre-existing small-scale corpora.
 The variety of sources ensures richness of medical knowledge, ranging from everyday medical information to more specialized knowledge found in textbooks and encyclopedias.
 This detailed examination of our data sources sheds light on the nuanced composition of MMedC, offering insights into its diverse and comprehensive nature.